Neville Chamberlain: Downfall

+Chamberlain inspects a 25-pdr field gun at Bachy, 15 December 1939.

 In early 1940 the Allies approved a naval campaign designed to seize the northern part of Norway, a neutral country, including the key port of Narvik, and possibly also to seize the iron mines at Gällivare in northern Sweden, from which Germany obtained much of its iron ore.
 As the Baltic froze in winter, the iron ore was then sent south by ship from Narvik.
 The Allies planned to begin by mining Norwegian waters, thus provoking a German reaction in Norway, and then would occupy much of the country.
 Unforeseen by the Allies, Germany had also planned to occupy Norway, and on 9 April German troops occupied Denmark and began an invasion of Norway.
 German forces quickly overran much of the country.
 The Allies sent troops to Norway, but they met with little success, and on 26 April the War Cabinet ordered a withdrawal.
 The Prime Minister's opponents decided to turn the adjournment debate for the Whitsun recess into a challenge to Chamberlain, who soon heard about the plan.
 After initial anger, Chamberlain determined to fight.

 What became known as the "Norway Debate" opened on 7 May, and lasted for two days.
 The initial speeches, including Chamberlain's, were nondescript, but Admiral of the Fleet Roger Keyes, member for Portsmouth North, in full uniform, delivered a withering attack on the conduct of the Norway campaign, though he excluded Churchill from criticism.
 Leo Amery then delivered a speech which he concluded by echoing Oliver Cromwell's words on dissolving the Long Parliament: "You have sat here too long for any good you are doing.
 Depart, I say, and let us have done with you.
 In the name of God, go!"
 When Labour announced that they would call for a division of the House of Commons, Chamberlain called upon his "friends—and I still have some friends in this House—to support the Government tonight."
 Because the use of the word "friends" was a conventional term to refer to party colleagues, and, according to biographer Robert Self, many MPs took it that way, it was an "error of judgment" for Chamberlain to refer to party loyalty "when the gravity of the war situation required national unity."
 Lloyd George joined the attackers, and Churchill concluded the debate with a vigorous speech in support of the government.
 When the division took place, the government, which had a normal majority of over 200, prevailed by only 81, with 38 MPs in receipt of the government whip voting against it, with between 20 and 25 abstaining.